Teacher Education

 The following requirements must be met for Formal Admission to the Educator Preparation Program (EPP).

 The Office of Academic Advising will verify GPA requirements and passing grades for coursework.
-Students who are admitted to the Educator Preparation Program, but do not pass TED 2300 or TED 2380 and TED 2400 with a grade of “C” or better, will not be permitted to continue in the Educator Preparation Program course sequence until such grade(s) are received.
+Students who are admitted to the Educator Preparation Program, but do not pass TED 2300 or TED 2380 and TED 2400 with a grade of “C” or better, or do not achieve the minimum 2.75 GPA requirement, will not be permitted to continue in the Educator Preparation Program course sequence until such grade(s) are received.

 Those seeking the non-certification pathway must apply to the Non-Certification Program in order to take upper level education coursework.
 The non-certification program does not lead to Nebraska Educator Certification and is designed for community-based work and careers supporting children, youth, adults, and families.
 Application information can be found on the college website.